Atutur Town

-Atutur is a town in the Eastern Region of Uganda.
+Mukongoro is a town in the Eastern Region of Uganda.

 Location

 The town lies on the Tirinyi–Pallisa–Kamonkoli–Kumi Road, in Atutur Parish, Atutur sub-county, Kumi District, approximately 22 km southeast of Kumi Town, where the district headquarters are located.
 Atutur is located 48 km northwest of Mbale, the nearest large city.
 The coordinates of Atutur Town are: 01°19'25.0"N, 33°53'18.0"E (Latitude:1.323605; Longitude:33.888341).

 Overview

 Atutur General Hospital sits in Atutur sub-county, on the Tororo–Mbale–Soroti Road, about 17 km northeast of Atutur Town.